 What you should know about PC Gaming headsets

-The gaming headset space, much like many other parts of the audio industry, is rife with exaggerated language and gimmicky features that often don’t add much of anything to your experience.
+Like many other parts of the audio industry, the gaming headset space is rife with exaggerated language and gimmicky features that often don’t add much to your experience.
 It’s easy to get caught up in the flashy lights and promises of immersive audio and bass so intense it’ll rupture your eardrums (in a good way, somehow), but most of that stuff flat-out doesn’t matter.

-On PC, in particular, there’s a lot of fluff out there.
-Many apps are slow and awkward, or they don’t bring much functionality in the first place.
+There’s a lot of fluff out there on PCs, in particular.
+Many apps are slow and awkward, or they don’t offer much functionality in the first place.
 PC gaming headsets should represent the gold standard of what’s possible in the market, and many of them do, but there are just too many prominent bad offerings to wade through.
 That’s why we review headsets and why we have lists like this.

 How do headsets for PC gaming connect?